JetBrains/kotlin-web-site/pages/docs/reference/data-classes.md

 </div>

-> Due to the way data class are compiled and restrictions hard-coded in the JVM, data classes are restricted to a maximum of 127 propreties (inclusively).
+> Due to the way data class are compiled and restrictions hard-coded in the JVM, data classes are restricted to a maximum of 254 propreties (inclusively).
 Otherwise, the number of arguments in the `copy()` function will go beyond the maximum number or arguments for a JVM function (255).
 Needless to say having a data class this big, is discouraged anyway.
+Moreover, keep in mind that double and long properties count double for this purpose.

 ## Properties Declared in the Class Body